Florida Keys Shark Fishing Is THE Sport Fishing Adrenalin Rush

 Fourth, you can go Florida Keys shark fishing anywhere.
 You can wet a line off a bridge or a pier.
 You can even catch one while sipping a beer in your own backyard.

 Of course if you go Florida Keys shark fishing in deeper water you'll catch the bigger shark.
-Closer in you'll still bring in some big ones, although the average length is around 2' - 5' in the coastal areas.
+Closer in you'll still bring in some big Florida shark, although the average length is around 2' - 5' in the coastal areas.

-Last but certainly not least, is the thrill of the catch.
-A hooked shark is about as crazy as it can get at the other end.
-The thrashing and fighting will have your adrenalin pumping for days.
+Last but certainly not least, is the thrill you get when shark fishing in Florida.
+A hooked shark is about as crazy as it can get at the other end of a fishing line.
+The thrashing and fighting will have your adrenalin pumping for days as you relive each wrenching tug.

 Large Caught Hammerhead Shark Florida Keys Public Libraries, Don DeMaria Collection, Flickr

-However, until more fishermen adopt this catch and release mentality, it will take some time for the different species to make a strong comeback.
+However, until more fishermen adopt the catch and release mentality, it will take some time for the different shark species to make a strong comeback.
 Til then, they'll stay on the precipice of danger.

 Florida Keys Shark Fishing Tips and Techniques